cromelex/pages-garden/content/economics/owning an ev.md

 ## Key Takeaways
 - EV running costs are extremely low *if* you are able to charge at Home, rather than using public charging.
 This is true even in Ireland, which has some of the highest electricity prices in the EU.
 - The lowest priced time-period for charging overnight lasts for 3-4 hours, depending on the operator.
-Charging at 7.5kW, thats over 22kWh of top up per night.
+Charging at 7.5kW, that's over 22kWh of top up per night.
 That is enough charge for over 120 km.
 - Public charging is easy and convenient, there is no reason why you'll ever be stranded without a charge.
 A 15 minute stop to fast-charge and take a toilet break is hardly going to be noticeable on your total trip time.
 - Public charging is proportionally very expensive, and if you are reliant on it, you should do the maths and subscribe to a charging card.
 - Long-term ownership can significantly improve the economic case for EVs, due to the lower cost per km.